Social Network? Social Media Marketing?

 The Socialing oriented company, by definition, systematically improves the price-quality ratio of its offer, develops its social and environmental responsibility in the territory where it operates and contributes, through the intellectual and organizational innovation, to the growth of social capital.

-The Second European Socialing Forum will be in Expo Milan on June 3, 2015, 14.00-16.00 Cascina Triulza will be an opportunity to reflect and discuss on the most significant Socialing experiences in our country and in the international context.
+The Second European Socialing Forum has been held in Expo Milan on June 3, 2015, 14.00-16.00 Cascina Triulza.
+It has been an opportunity to reflect and discuss on the most significant Socialing experiences in our country and in the international context.